Jalle19/certificate-parser/README.md

 } catch (DomainMismatchException $e) {

 } catch (UnknownErrorException $e) {
-    // Catch-all exception for errors that haven't been specifically handled var_dump($e->getMessage());
+    // Catch-all exception for errors that haven't been specifically handled.
+An example of these are various
+    // connection-related errors, e.g. a timeout.
+    var_dump($e->getMessage());
 }